• Skip to primary navigation

 • While the lentils cook, place a large saucepan over a medium heat.
 Before adding any oil, toast the remaining turmeric, cumin seeds, coriander seeds, garam masala, fenugreek powder and chilli powder in the dry saucepan until smoking slightly and very fragrant.
 Transfer the spices to a mortar and pestle or a spice grinder and grind well.
 Set aside.

-• Add the remaining 3 tbsp sunflower oil to the hot pan, followed by the roughly chopped half of the onion.
+• Add the remaining 3 tablespoon sunflower oil to the hot pan, followed by the roughly chopped half of the onion.
 Fry until the onions are turning translucent but don't allow them to brown.

 • Add the ginger, garlic and chillis and stir to combine before cooking for a few minutes.
 Add the spices, chopped tomatoes and light brown sugar.
 Stir to combine.
 Reduce the heat to low and allow the tomatoes to cook, stirring regularly, until no longer holding their shape.